-Researchers have also suggested that social support may be a valuable resource to encourage challenge states particularly when underpinned by high social identification (42).
-Social identification can be defined as the extent to which an individual feels they belong to a group (e.g., an organisation, a work team, leisure group) (43,44).
-Social Identity Theory (SIT; (44) suggests that in social contexts people can define themselves as individuals (i.e., personal identity; ‘I’ and ‘me’) and as group members (i.e., social identity ‘we’ and ‘us’).
-In other words, personal identity reflects an individual’s perception of themselves to be distinct and different from other people in an environment, while social identity refers to “that part of an individual’s self-concept which derives from his membership of a social group (or groups), together with the value and emotional significance attached to this” (45 p.
-63).
-Alongside SIT, within Self-Categorisation Theory (SCT;(45) it is asserted that an individual’s sense of self is informed by their group membership and therefore appraisal of stressors will be affected by other members of their ingroup.
+Researchers have also suggested that social support may be a valuable resource to encourage challenge states particularly when underpinned by high social identification [42].
+Social identification can be defined as the extent to which an individual feels they belong to a group (e.g., an organisation, a work team, leisure group) [43,44].
+Social Identity Theory (SIT [44]) suggests that in social contexts people can define themselves as individuals (i.e., personal identity; ‘I’ and ‘me’) and as group members (i.e., social identity ‘we’ and ‘us’).
+In other words, personal identity reflects an individual’s perception of themselves to be distinct and different from other people in an environment, while social identity refers to “that part of an individual’s self-concept which derives from his membership of a social group (or groups), together with the value and emotional significance attached to this” [45 p.
+63].
+Alongside SIT, within Self-Categorisation Theory (SCT [45]) it is asserted that an individual’s sense of self is informed by their group membership and therefore appraisal of stressors will be affected by other members of their ingroup.
 In other words, how an individual first appraises and consequently copes with a stressor can be influenced by shared group membership.
-More recently, the sociopsychobio model (46) provides a framework to encapsulate the interplay of social, psychological, and biological factors related to health and places social identification and social support as central tenants in the stress process.
+More recently, the sociopsychobio model [46] provides a framework to encapsulate the interplay of social, psychological, and biological factors related to health and places social identification and social support as central tenants in the stress process.
 As such, offering a useful framework for the current study to examine.

-Scholars have found that greater levels of identification with an organization is positively related to a number of work-related outcomes such as job performance, motivation, turnover intentions, and absenteeism (43,47,48).
-For example, social identification in the workplace can increase an individual’s sense of purpose, belonging and collective self-efficacy thus eliciting health-promoting effects (49).
-However, some research has shown social identification to be detrimental to health due to associations with working long hours being negatively related with employee well-being (50).
-Although, a meta-analysis conducted by Steffens et al. (51) found that social identification in organisational contexts is generally positively related to individuals’ health (r = .21).
-For instance, individuals who identify strongly with a certain group (e.g., their department at work) have greater overall health and well-being (49,51,52) and are also more likely to experience social support from other members of that group (53,54).
+Scholars have found that greater levels of identification with an organization is positively related to a number of work-related outcomes such as job performance, motivation, turnover intentions, and absenteeism [43,47,48].
+For example, social identification in the workplace can increase an individual’s sense of purpose, belonging and collective self-efficacy thus eliciting health-promoting effects [49].
+However, some research has shown social identification to be detrimental to health due to associations with working long hours being negatively related with employee well-being [50].
+Although, a meta-analysis conducted by Steffens et al. [51] found that social identification in organisational contexts is generally positively related to individuals’ health (r = .21).
+For instance, individuals who identify strongly with a certain group (e.g., their department at work) have greater overall health and well-being [49,51,52] and are also more likely to experience social support from other members of that group [53,54].